syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code of this demo for WPF from here [SchedulerGettingStarted](https://github.com/SyncfusionExamples/wpf-scheduler-getting-started-demo)
+Download the entire source code of this demo for WPF from here [SchedulerGettingStarted](https://github.com/SyncfusionExamples/wpf-scheduler-getting-started-demo)

 ### Events/Appointments data mapping

-You can also map custom appointments data to our scheduler.
+Map the custom appointments data to the scheduler.

-Here steps to render meetings using [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html) control with respective custom data properties created in a class `Meeting`.
+Here are the steps to render meetings using [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html) control with respective custom data properties created in a class `Meeting`.

 * [Create an event Data Model](#create-an-event-data-model)
 * [Create view model](#create-view-model)